 Spring has long been the season for frisky festivals and racy rites.
 "For thousands of years, cultures around the world have celebrated springtime rites and festivals representing rebirth and regeneration," says Sera Beak, author of The Red Book: A Deliciously Unorthodox Approach To Igniting Your Divine Spark.
-"People witnessed their world becoming more fertile: seeds sprouting, eggs hatching, animals getting friskier.
-Scrap the indoor spinning class for a During the Spring Equinox, many pre-Christian pagan cultures observed a holiday called Ostara that involved hike. fire rituals and dancing with ribbons and flowered garlands.
+"People witnessed their world becoming more fertile: seeds sprouting, eggs hatching, animals getting friskier."

+During the Spring Equinox, many pre-Christian pagan cultures observed a holiday called Ostara that involved fire rituals and dancing with ribbons and flowered garlands.
 "Sometimes after the festivities, couples would wander out into the fields for some good old-fashioned romps, which was believed to quite literally and metaphorically help fertilize the community and the soil," says Beak.
-So we're certainly not saying that anyone should hop into bed just because of this history, so let's just leave it at there being a long-running precedent to spring flings.
+So we're certainly not saying that anyone should hop into bed just because of this history, but let's just leave it at there being a long-running precedent to spring flings.